EVORA-project/ictv-ontology/README.md

 Uses data from: https://github.com/ICTV-Virus-Knowledgebase/ICTVdatabase

+# Running a local OLS

 To start an [Ontology Lookup Service (OLS)](https://github.com/EBISPOT/ols4) instance with all versions of ICTV 1971-present:

     docker compose up

+# Querying with the Jupyter notebook

+To install a minimal environment for the Jupyter notebook:

+    python3 -m venv .venv
+    source .venv/bin/activate
+    pip3 install pandas requests networkx matplotlib tabulate

+# Building the ontologies from ICTV data

-To rebuild the ontologies from the ICTV TSV files:
+To rebuild the ontologies from the ICTV TSV files, you will need to install some Python dependencies:

+    python3 -m venv .venv
+    source .venv/bin/activate
+    pip3 install rdflib pandas

+Then run the `create_ontologies.py` script:

     python3 create_ontologies.py